 This article will go over some aspects of the early bring-up experience using the BASEplatform™ on the Toradex Colibri iMX7 System on Module (SoM).
-It will also cover features and advantages of the Colibri SoM for embedded developers interested in using an RTOS or a bare-metal environment on the NXP® i.MX7 SoC.
+It will also cover features and advantages of the Colibri SoM for embedded developers interested in using an RTOS or a bare-metal environment on the NXP i.MX7 SoC.

 The BASEplatform is a collection of embedded software components designed to provide application developers with all the necessary software modules, BSP, drivers and RTOS integration needed to jump start their embedded software project.
-In the case of the i.MX 7, the BASEplatform’s drivers and BSPs supports both the A7 and M4 cores using either an RTOS or bare-metal.
+In the case of the i.MX 7, the BASEplatform’s drivers and BSPs supports both the Cortex-A7 and Cortex-M4 cores using either an RTOS or bare-metal.
 The API is portable between both cores and between different RTOSes making it very flexible.
 This enables developers to select the best combination of software environments on both cores.

 Let’s talk about the hardware, the Toradex Colibri is a series of System on Module using a compact form factor coupled with an SODIMM connector.
 The SoM board contains all the necessary components for the basis of an embedded system.
 There are a few different SoC options, but the one we are interested in today includes the NXP i.MX 7 SoC, DDR RAM, flash storage, power management unit, and more.

 The modules are designed to be coupled with a carrier board which provides external connectors, additional peripherals and main power to the SoM.
 Toradex provides a selection of prototyping carrier boards and the Colibri Evaluation Board is used for this demonstration.